Suffolk Constabulary Crime Data Integrity inspection 2019

 Rape is one of the most serious crimes a victim can experience, so it is especially important that reports of rape are recorded accurately.
 It helps to make sure victims receive the service and support they deserve.
 And it helps the police identify the nature and extent of sexual violence in their local area.

-We found 85 reports of rape that the force should have been recorded and it had correctly recorded 80 of these.
+We found 85 reports of rape that the force should have recorded and it had correctly recorded 80 of these.
 All five unrecorded rapes were incorrectly recorded under the Home Office classification N100 (see below).
 However, the force provided adequate safeguarding and investigated all of them.